 Joana D’Arc Félix de Sousa firmly believes in science as a tool for positive social impact.
 Raised by a tanner and a housemaid in Franca, in the interior of Brazil, she went on to earn a PhD in chemistry from the University of Campinas.
-She then did postdoctoral research at Harvard University.

 She is listed as an inventor on 15 patents.
 Among her inventions is a way to treat pigskin to remove fat and protein to make it less likely to be rejected when used for skin grafts in humans.

 In 2002, Félix de Sousa took a teaching position at Professor Carmelino Corrêa Júnior Technical School in Franca, where she has involved students in research to turn tannery waste into fertilizer and a cement for bone reconstruction, as well as to develop a dermatological shoe that releases antimicrobial enzymes to treat diabetes-caused foot cracks.
 She encourages students to work on projects to solve problems from their personal lives.
 The dermatological shoe project, for example, was inspired by a student who wanted to help his mother.